-Darting forward, it turned towards the smell of the garbage dump until an unfamiliar sound caused it to freeze, one paw held up, its ears and nose seeking out the disturbance.
-A sharp snap caused it to leap forward … too late.
-A powerful blow sent it tumbling through the air, too land on its back, legs fluttering as if still running.“You see that?
+“You see that?
 Got it with one shot!”
 Chatter yelled exultantly.
 “Who is the sling master?”
 Mash rolled her eyes at him “Lucky shot!”
 “Your grandmother was a lucky shot,” he retorted as he ran to recover the smooth stone and admire his handiwork.
 He kept up a steady stream of dialogue as he moved, as if his legs were pumping his tongue – which is how he had earned his moniker.
-“Come on guys, admit it, I am the best shot in this gang!
-Heck, I’m the best shot on the island!
+“Come on guys admit it, I am the best shot in this gang!
+Heck I’m the best shot on the island!
 Maybe even …” he said, flinging out his arms as if he had just won a race, “the world!”

 Mash chortled and wiped a tear away, leaving a streak with a finger dirty enough to plant and grow seed on.
 Both laughed again at Chatter’s string of blustering protestations as he turned to the remaining member of their group.

-Pointing at the large young man with the recovered rock, Chatter said, “Whattayasay Mount, wasn’t that a great shot?”
+Pointing at the large young man with the recovered rock, Chatter said.
+“Whattayasay Mount, wasn’t that a great shot?”
 The others turned their heads to see what Tyn – sometimes called The Mountain – would say.
 He was a recent arrival to Thracos but had become the defacto leader.
-In part because he was older, bigger, and meaner than anyone else they knew, which was a good thing on these streets.
+In part because he was older, bigger and meaner than anyone else they knew, which was a good thing on these streets.
 There were worse things prowling the night and many of them preyed on the young.
 Tyn had simply appeared one day when a couple of glimroot addicts had tried to grab Mash.
-Tyn had beaten their assailants so severely that even the crazed drug enhanced strength and resistance to pain, wasn’t enough to keep them from fleeing into the night, their dim phosphorescence fading into the distance.
-After that, Tyn had begun to systematically teach them how to survive and had provided the slings they all carried on their belts.
+Tyn had beaten their assailants so severely than even the crazed drug enhanced strength, and resistance to pain, wasn’t enough to keep the them from fleeing into the night, their dim phosphorescence fading with the distance.
+After that Tyn had begun to systematically teach them how to survive and had provided the slings they all carried in their belts.
 All they really knew about him was that he claimed to have crossed The Wilds and he seemed tough enough for it to have been true.

 Tyn smiled grimly as he followed swiftly in the shadows.
 He kept his eyes on Chatter, who ran the lure position.
-He hadn’t wanted to smack Chatter, but Tyn felt he was barely in control of himself some days.
+He hadn’t wanted to smack Chatter but it seemed he was barely in control of himself some days.
 He knew what was coming.
 Fear and regret weighed heavy on the Mountain and he felt a moment of uncertainty.
 Looking up at the stars as he ran, his hand reached into his pocket and fingered the sigil sitting there.
 He sighed.
-Even if he could outrun fear, pain, and regret, he would still be faced with the unyielding face of his duty.
-He turned back to his little band and followed them silently into the night.
+Even if he could outrun fear, pain and regret he would still be faced with the unyielding face of his duty.
+He turned back to his little band, and followed them silently in